-Part Two - Course Grading Option Policy
+Part Two Course Grading Option Policy

-The faculty determine in advance which courses may be taken for traditional (A-F) grade only, CR/NC only, or either.
-When a course is designated for CR/NC grading only or for traditional grading only, mention of this fact should be incorporated in the catalog course description.
-Any undergraduate course may be designated for or closed to the option of CR/NC grading whether or not the course be a requirement for an undergraduate degree major, minor, certificate, credential or concentration.
+The faculty determine in advance which courses may be taken for traditional (AF) grade only, "CR/NC" only, or either.
+When a course is designated for "CR/NC" grading only or for traditional grading only, mention of this fact shall be incorporated in the catalog course description.
+Any undergraduate course may be designated for or closed to the option of

+"CR/NC" grading whether or not the course be a requirement for an undergraduate degree major, minor, certificate, credential, or concentration.

-No course in which a grade of CR has been assigned may be used to fulfill the requirements for a master's degree, except that the grade of CR may be permitted for master's theses or projects (to a maximum of six units) when the individual department has specifically designated CR/NC grading for the thesis/project course in the department, and for fieldwork, practicum, and/or internship courses (also to a maximum of six units).
-The option of CR/NC grading for graduate students onundergraduate courses is subject to specific regulations of the individual departments regarding their graduate students and regarding the authorization for this option intrinsic to the approved course.
+No course in which a grade of "CR" has been assigned may be used to fulfill the requirements for a master's degree, except that the grade of "CR" may be permitted for master's theses or projects (to a maximum of six units) when the individual department has specifically designated "CR/NC" grading for the thesis/project course in the department, and for fieldwork, practicum, and/or internship courses (also to a maximum of six units).
+The option of "CR/NC" grading for graduate students in undergraduate courses is subject to specific regulations of the individual departments regarding their graduate students and regarding the authorization for this option intrinsic to the approved course.
 Otherwise, no limitation exists as to the number of courses taken by graduate students under this policy.

-An undergraduate student may elect CR/NC grading in no more than a total of 24 units, of which no more than 12 may be upper division units.
-No more than eight units per semester may be taken for CR/NC grades.
-Courses graded CR/NC taken at another institution, course credit earned by examination, and courses in which CR/NC grading is the only form of grading are exempt from these limitations.
+An undergraduate student may elect "CR/NC" grading in no more than a total of 24 units, of which no more than 12 may be upper division units.
+No more than eight units per semester may be taken for "CR/NC" grades.
+Exemptions from these limitations are: (1) courses graded "CR/NC" taken at another institution, (2) course credit earned by examination, and (3) courses in which "CR/NC" grading is the only form of grading.

-Normally, the decision to elect the CR/NC grading option for a course must be made by the final deadline for adding courses (the beginning of the fourth week of instruction.)
-The student must either already be enrolled in the course or register for the course at the time the CR/NC grading option is elected.
-In order to elect CR/NC grading, the student must obtain the signature of the major advisor, as well as a stamp from the department/program in which the course is offered, on the appropriate form, and file the signed form with the Office of Enrollment services.
-The decision to register for a course on a CR/NC basis remains in effect unless a change is requested prior to or on the last day to add classes.
+The decision to elect the "CR/NC" grading option for a course must be made by the last day to add classes.
+To elect "CR/NC" grading, the student must obtain the signature of the student's major advisor and a stamp from the department/program in which the course is offered on the appropriate form.
+The student must then file the signed form with the Office of Enrollment Services.
+The decision to register for a course on a "CR/NC" basis remains in effect unless a change is requested prior to or on the last day to add classes.

-An exception to these rules is permitted for students who declare new majors after the final day to add classes.
-If the newly declared major requires letter grading for the course in question, and the student has elected CR/NC grading, the student may request that traditional grading be used, provided such a change is requested no later than the last day of instruction.
-The grading option may not be changed retroactively after the end of the semester.
+The only exception to this rule is for students who declare new majors after the final day to add classes.
+If the newly declared major requires letter grading for the course in question and the student has elected "CR/NC" grading, then the student may request that traditional grading be used.
+Such a change must be requested no later than the last day of instruction.
+The grading option may not be changed after the end of the semester.

-Part Three - Assignment and Change of Grades
+Part Three Assignment and Change of Grades General

-General